kellycode/GemHunter/README.md

 Build and Run

-This is the result in WebGL
+This is the result in WebGL (Same result with config.matchWebGLToCanvasSize true or false)

 ![WebGL Result](https://github.com/kellycode/GemHunter/blob/main/GemHunter_WebGL.jpg)